TransmissionZero/MinGW-Win32-Application/Readme.txt

 directory where you extracted the files, and type “mingw32-make”.
 The application should be compiled, linked, and output as “Win32App.exe”.

+To compile an ANSI build (i.e. if you want the application to run under Windows 9x), run “mingw32-make CHARSET=ANSI” from the command prompt.

 To build under another operating system, the Makefile will probably require some small changes.
 For example, under Fedora the C compiler and resource compiler are named “i686-pc-mingw32-gcc” and “i686-pc-mingw32-windres”.
 Also,